Sharp Transitions for Subsystem Complexity: Subsystem Complexity Dynamics in Random Quantum Circuits

-However, this argument alone cannot suggest a \emph{sharp} transition in complexity.
-Should we expect a sharp transition in any complexity or entanglement measure defined on a finite-dimensional quantum system?
-The authors of Ref.~\cite{aubrun2014entanglement} prove that the separability of subsystems of typical states undergoes a sharp transition (from non-separable to separable) as the ratio of the subsystem size to the total system size varies from 1 to a fraction less than 1.
+However, this argument alone cannot be used to infer a \emph{sharp} transition in complexity.
+Should we expect there to be a sharp transition in any complexity or entanglement measure defined on a finite-dimensional quantum system?
+The authors of \cite{aubrun2014entanglement} prove that the separability of subsystems of typical states undergoes a sharp transition (from non-separable to separable) as the ratio of the subsystem size to the total system size varies from 1 to a fraction less than 1.
 In the case of qudits, this fraction is approximately $2/5$.
 This is an example of a sharp transition in finite-dimensional quantum systems.
 Perhaps, then, it is not unreasonable to expect a sharp transition in complexity (which can also be thought of as a multiparty entanglement measure) as a function of subsystem size fraction $p$.